 If I had to pick one thing to eat for breakfast for the rest of my life it would be a coffee cake of some kind.
 This old-fashioned crumb cake recipe would definitely be high on the list.

 I was an adult before I ever had a really good crumb cake.
-Many of the crumb cakes I’ve had are not a yeast cake.
+Many of the crumb cakes I’ve had are not yeast cakes.

 It wasn’t until recently that I discovered crumb cake started as a yeast cake.
 I’m not quite sure how it transitioned into a more traditional kind of cake but I’m glad it did.

-It’s not that I’m afraid of making things with yeast, as you can see from these Cheddar dinner rolls or cinnamon swirl bread, it’s just the longer process.
+It’s not that I’m afraid of making things with yeast, as you can see from these Cheddar dinner rolls or cinnamon swirl bread, it’s just a long process.
 The proofing, if the recipe calls for it, and rise time just takes a while, and sometimes it’s not convenient.